 - Email Management

-We look at “information management” and “information governance” through a legal lens.
+We look at concepts through a legal lens.

-How we can help you with the legal aspects of Information Management
+How help with the legal aspects of information management

 There are various types of information that the law specifically deals with, like:

 - State information

 - Personal information